waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Learnings & Mistakes
 *   **Critical Procedural Failure (Turns ~27050-27128):** I failed to immediately document the solution to the Pokégear phone menu loop (pressing 'B' to cancel).
 This led to a prolonged behavioral loop and wasted ~50 turns.
 I must document new mechanics or solutions in the same turn I discover them.
 *   **CRITICAL BEHAVIORAL FAILURE (Turns ~27152-27235):** I entered a severe, prolonged behavioral loop by repeatedly failing to navigate the Pokégear menu.
 The correct procedure was documented in my notepad, but I failed to consult and follow it.
 I created the `menu_navigator_agent` to automate this task and prevent recurrence.
 I must prioritize creating agents for any complex or repetitive task immediately upon identifying the need.
 *   **Critical Pathing Failure (Turn ~27329):** My pathfinder tool did not account for NPCs being impassable, causing a failed move.
-I must upgrade the tool to automatically detect and route around all objects on the map.
+I upgraded the tool to `pathfinder_v3` to automatically detect and route around all objects on the map.
+I must immediately document such critical failures in my notepad going forward.